Macon and Sangamon area Catholic Charities assistance programs.

 Receive free food and meals.
 Catholic Charities tries to alleviate hunger in the region.
 They also provide for children and seniors and try to meet their nutritional needs.
 Catholic Charities will try to address hunger in people of all ages.
 Their food pantries, the on site staff and volunteers all help with addressing immediate problems and help people look into future solutions.
 Donations are always needed as well as additional volunteers.

 Another option is the Springfield Illinois St. John's Breadline.
 This will provide people with a free, hot nutritious meal.
 It may be offered different times of the day and it is for the homeless and/or very low income in the region.
+There are also other food pantries in Illinois that can be turned to for food or hot meals.

 Many seniors who live on a fixed income are also struggling.
 Programs for the elderly were created for them as well.
 When low income is compounded with an older individual or someone with poor health, this will usually impact seniors even even more.
 It may prevent them from obtaining an adequate amount of food.